jku-win-se/sysmlv2-aas-mapping/README.md

 ## Getting Started

 1. Clone this repository.
-2. Build the project using your favorite build tool (e.g., Maven, Gradle).
-3. Run the standalone application to start the EMF tree-based editor.
+2. Run the standalone application to start the EMF tree-based editor.

 ## Features